TranNgocQuy123/cd0354-monolith-to-microservices-exercises/README.md

 # Monolith to Microservices Exercise and Demo Code

-This repo contains code for all of the exercises in the Monolith to Microservices at Scale
+This repo contains code for all of the exercises in the Monolith to Microservices at Scale and QuyTN7

 ## Lesson 1: Introduction to Microservices